 Jenny was referred to the Richard D. Wood Jr. Center for Fetal Diagnosis and Treatment (CFDT) at Children’s Hospital of Philadelphia (CHOP).
 Her first appointment at the CFDT was a thorough, day-long evaluation that included fetal ultrasound, ultra-fast fetal MRI, and fetal echocardiogram.
-At the end of the day, Jenny and her husband, Derek, sat down with the maternal-fetal medicine specialist (MFM), fetal therapy nurse coordinator, and fetal and pediatric surgeon, William Peranteau, MD, to discuss the diagnosis.
+At the end of the day, Jenny and her husband, Derek, sat down with maternal-fetal medicine specialist (MFM), Juliana Sanchez Gebb, MD, a fetal therapy nurse coordinator, and fetal and pediatric surgeon, William Peranteau, MD, to discuss the diagnosis.

 The fetus had a large, type 2 SCT, a potentially life-threatening tumor, located at the base of its tailbone.
 There was a small portion of the tumor growing inside the body and a larger portion growing outside of the body.

-Large teratomas that grow into the abdomen can compress the nearby developing organs, the airway in the neck or intra-abdominal structures.
+Large teratomas that grow into the abdomen can compress the nearby developing organs.
 They can also have consequences in terms of their blood supply.
 Tumors that are solid, richly supplied with blood and grow quickly can steal blood away from the developing fetus and placenta and cause heart failure.

 The fetus wasn’t in immediate danger of heart failure.
-The care team collaborated with CHOP’s specialized Fetal Heart Program to follow the growth of the SCT extremely closely through ongoing fetal echocardiograms.
-This would allow the team to monitor how hard the fetus’s heart was working.
+The care team collaborated with CHOP’s specialized Fetal Heart Program to follow the impact of the SCT on the fetal heart function through a series of fetal echocardiograms.
 If it looked like the fetus was going into heart failure (also called fetal hydrops), the team would either deliver the baby at an earlier gestational age and treat the baby outside the womb, or they would perform fetal surgery to remove part of the tumor and reduce the stress on the fetal heart.

 Jenny was scared, but she felt comforted by the confidence of the CHOP team.